 XV Productions was founded in 2019 with an idea of changing the textile industry through sustainability and transparency.
 Making use of textiles that are left over, or repairing worn textiles and giving them a new life is the very core of their business model.
 An idea that turned out to be aligned with the times.

-– We have seem that the demand for our services has increased, and we have been able to go from searching for projects to start choosing collaborations that match our profile, says Evelina Ingvarsson, Art Director and one of the company’s founders.
+– We have seen that the demand for our services has increased, and we have been able to go from searching for projects to start choosing collaborations that match our profile, says Evelina Ingvarsson, Art Director and one of the company’s founders.

 All under one roof